How many times have I found myself looking for english books in Denmark to buy!

 Below are some ideas for finding books in Denmark without having to pay ridiculous bookstore prices!

-There are many places to find books in Denmark.
+There are many places to find english books in Denmark.
 You can start by visiting the new and used book stores in your area.
 Copenhagen, Arhus, Aalborg and Odense all have large university populations, which helps stimulate the need for english books, more so than in other parts of the country.
 Most of them do stock some English novels.

 Next try looking at some of the auction style sites in Denmark.